Office of Tomorrow

 This may mean that employees won’t have a dedicated cube, office, or workstation.
 Instead, when they arrive at work, they will seek an open place to park their laptop or go to specific areas based on what they want to accomplish during the day.
 A marketing team may need an open space with whiteboards for an ideation session; a UX researcher may need a small room to conduct user interviews; while a developer may choose a quiet pod to churn out some code.
 Rather than thinking about the office like standardized classrooms with desks lined up in rows, the office of tomorrow will look more like a playground, with multiple types of areas for individuals and teams to utilize based on the task they need to accomplish or the problem that needs to be solved.

-If you’re suffering from chronophobia, contact us so we can partner with you in solving your business VoIP needs of today while preparing to meet the challenges of tomorrow.
+Contact us today so we can partner with you in solving your business VoIP needs of today while preparing to meet the challenges of tomorrow.